 - Use a thermos to keep coffee or tea hot rather than re-heating it through the day.

 Other Sources of Power

-There are many who live off the grid without either solar or wind power.
+There are many who live off-grid without either solar or wind power.
 They usually bring generators to power their microwaves and lights, and sometimes TVs and other appliances.
 The drawback to generators is that they are noisy, they depend on fossil fuels, and they cost money to operate.
 The high price of gas is making people think twice about using their generators more than very short periods of time.

 Purists might tell you that you don’t need any of that stuff.
 You can see by the light of the lantern, you can sit around the campfire at night rather than watch TV.
 Get an extra blanket or sleeping bag for warmth!
 You don’t need any of those fancy electronics when you have the sun in the morning and the moon at night!

-Living Off Grid In an RV
+Living Off-Grid in an RV

 Would you live in an RV in the desert without electricity for 3 to 6 months?